-Table 1: Assessment Components and Weightage for different category of Courses Nature of Course and Structure Evaluation Component Weightage Lecture-based Course Continuous Assessments 50% L component in the L-T-P Structure is predominant (more than 1) End Term Examination 50% (Examples: 3-0-0; 3-0-2; 2-1-0; 2-0-2, 2-0-4 etc.) Lab-based Course Continuous Assessments 75% P component in the L-T-P Structure is predominant End Term Examination (Lab Only) 25% (Examples: 0-0-4; 1-0-4; 1-0-2; etc.) End Term Examination (Lab Only) 25 /6 Practice- based Course L component in the L-T-P Structure is 0 Continuous Assessments 100% (Example: 0-0-2 etc.) Skill based Courses like Internship, Dissertation / Social Engagement and such similar Non-Teaching Credit Courses, where the pedagogy does not lend itself to a typical L-T-P structure types of Courses, with recommended weigh ghtages, shall be
+Table 1: Assessment Components and Weightage for different category of Courses Nature of Course and Structure Evaluation Component Weightage Lecture-based Course Continuous Assessments 50% L component in the L-T-P Structure is predominant (more than 1) End Term Examination 50% (Examples: 3-0-0; 3-0-2; 2-1-0; 2-0-2, 2-0-4 etc.) Lab-based Course Continuous Assessments 75% P component in the L-T-P Structure is predominant End Term Examination (Lab Only) 25% (Examples: 0-0-4; 1-0-4; 1-0-2; etc.) End Term Examination (Lab Only) 25 /6 Practice- based Course L component in the L-T-P Structure is 0 Continuous Assessments 100% (Example: 0-0-2 etc.) Skill based Courses like Internship, Dissertation / Guidelines for the assessment components for the various Social Engagement and such similar Non-Teaching types of Courses, with recommended weightages, shall be Credit Courses, where the pedagogy does not lend itself specified in the concerned Program Regulations and to a typical L-T-P structure Curriculum / Course Plans, as applicable.